bfeitknecht/vault/sem4/FMFP/VRL/notes/FMFP-v-w01.md

 # Plan
-- introduction to functional programming
+- introduction to FP
+- history of FP
 - haskell syntax

 # Notes

+### Introduction to FP
 - does programming language make a difference in computation power?
 NO!
 - in functional programming, functions compute values
 - in imperative language (Java, C, etc.) functions modify state, i.e. update memory